GSU-Web-Programming-2023/vroom/README.md

 flask run
 ```

-IF 'instance' folder or 'migrations' folder doesn't exist or work, or you get a database related error, rebuild the database with these commands:
+IF `instance` folder or `migrations` folder doesn't exist, or you get a database related error, rebuild the database with these commands:
 ``` bash
 # Set up the initial files and folders for managing database changes
 flask db init